Cas-07/EdSquared_documentation/support.md

 2. They will receive a verification email.
 3. Tutors need to verify their account using the code in the email.
 4. Once verified, they can send the verification code to their students to connect.
+5. As students register with that code, they will appear in the respective tutor's dashboard.

 ### What data can tutors and students see?